UoM-Data-Science-Platforms/gm-sde/projects/062 - Sperrin/README.md

 - Secondary discharges
 - Create listing tables for each GP events - RQ062
 - Define Cohort for RQ062: all individuals registered with a GP who were aged 50 years or older on September 1 2013
-- Year, month and week of birth
+- Year, month, week, and day of birth
 - GET practice and ccg for each patient
 - CCG lookup table
 - Create table of patients who are registered with a GM GP